Windscreen glare. We’ve all experienced it at some point and it’s pretty scary when it happens.

 Glare on the windscreen can be extremely dangerous and it’s just not worth taking a chance.
 If there are any scratches, chips or cracks on your windscreen, they could cause the light rays to be diffracted, resulting in a glare and impaired visibility so you do need to have these sorted out by a professional immediately.

 And especially with summer on the way in Perth, windscreen repairs should be a priority in order to reduce the likelihood of glare from the sun.
 By getting in touch with Autoscreens, you’ll be putting yourself in the hands of one of the leading experts in windscreen repairs in Perth and with their mobile unit and fast, convenient, friendly service, they’ll fix or replace your windscreen in no time.
-Find them on 0400 200 086 or visit www.windscreenreplacementperth.com.au to book your appointment online.
+Call us on 0400 200 086 or get in touch to book an appointment.